What is Source Sampling?

 A Relative Accuracy Test Audit (RATA) measures the performance of a continuous emission monitor (CEM) operating at a source’s emission point.
 The audit test is a quality assurance performance test used to validate the data collected with a CEM.
 If the CEM reports a concentration within an allowable percentage of the concentration found using the reference method, then the CEM passes the audit.

 If you are required to conduct a performance test, you must submit a completed Compliance Test Protocol form DEP form 6028 or an approved test protocol to the Division for Air Quality a minimum of 60 days prior to the scheduled test date.
 For detailed information on filling out this form, please refer to DEP form 6028 Instructions.

-The Division will review your compliance test protocol to determine whether a pretest meeting is required.
+The division will review your compliance test protocol to determine whether a pretest meeting is required.

 Certain reference methods require audit samples to be utilized in compliance demonstrations.
 Please refer to EPA's Emission Measurement Center support page for more information.

 A final test report must be submitted to the Division for Air Quality 45 days after the test has been completed.
 This 45-day requirement is listed in Section G – General Provisions of the facility’s current permit.
 Federal regulation may require a shorter or longer time period for the test report to be submitted.
 It is the facility's responsibility to meet all federal and state regulations.

 The KYDAQ Source Test Report Format guidance document provides a summary of how a test report should be organized and formatted before it is submitted to the division.

 How to Submit

 All test protocols, test notifications, test reports and any test-related documentation should be submitted to the division's Source Sampling Section via eForms.
 First-time users will be required to create an account.
 Documents submitted through the eForm website are limited to 100MB.